On the tangent bundle and the divisor theory of a general matroid: Big and nef divisors

 (The constant is described in the paper.)
 Differentiating the volume polynomial with respect to $x_i$ is like intersecting with $\ell_i$, by the chain rule.
 In particular, using the fact that nef divisors are the limit of ample divisors, we have the following.

-\begin{corollary} For a matroid $M$ of rank $r$, given nonnegative integers $m, n, k$ with $r - 1 \geq k = m + n$.
-For combinatorially nef divisors $\ell, \ell_1 \ldots, \ell_k$, there will be a constant $c_{m, n, r} > 0$ that only depends on $m, n, r$, such that \end{corollary} For a smooth projective variety $X$, after replacing the notion `combinatorially nef' with `nef', the inequality in Corollary \ref{weak ineq} is called the reverse Khovanskii-Teissier (rKT) inequality for a better constant $c_{m, n, r} = \binom{m+n}{m}$.
+\begin{corollary} Let $M$ be a matroid of rank $r$, and let $m, n, k$ be nonnegative integers such that $r - 1 \geq k = m + n$.
+For any combinatorially nef divisors $\ell, \ell_1 \ldots, \ell_k$, there exists a constant $c_{m, n, r} > 0$ that only depends on $m, n, r$, such that \end{corollary} For a smooth projective variety $X$, after replacing the notion `combinatorially nef' with `nef', the inequality in Corollary \ref{weak ineq} is called the reverse Khovanskii-Teissier (rKT) inequality for a better constant $c_{m, n, r} = \binom{m+n}{m}$.

 \begin{proof}[Proof of Theorem \ref{fake effective cone}] We prove the equivalences by a series of implications.

 \textbf{(4)\(\Rightarrow\)(1).} Pick an ample $A$.
 Since $D$ is inside the interior of $\mathcal{F}_M$, $D - \epsilon A$ is fake effective for $\epsilon$ small enough.